Systematic Training for Effective Parenting (STEP)

 Location/Institution: Los Angeles

-This study examined the efficacy of the Systematic Training for Effective Parenting (STEP) program on parental attitudes.
-Parents randomly assigned to the STEP treatment or control condition were tested one week before and one week after the study period.
-Measures included the Parent Attitude Survey (PAS) and the Locus of Control Inventory for Three Achievement Domains (LOCITAD).
-Children in the treatment condition showed improvement relative to controls in all three domains.
-Parents PAS scores also improved on Trust, Acceptance, and Caution.
-Limitations include lack of diversity in the sample and self-selection and length of follow-up.
+The purpose of the study was to examine the efficacy of the Systematic Training for Effective Parenting (STEP) program on parental attitudes.
+Participants were randomly assigned to the STEP treatment or to a non-treatment control condition.
+Measures utilized include the Parent Attitude Survey (PAS) and the Locus of Control Inventory for Three Achievement Domains (LOCITAD).
+Results indicate that children in the treatment condition showed improvement relative to controls in all three domains.
+Parent PAS scores also improved on Trust, Acceptance, and Caution.
+Limitations include lack of diversity in the sample, self-selection into the study, and length of follow-up.

 Type of Study: